CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 - The mean should be a reasonable number, somewhere in the rough middle of the range of possible values for the variable.
 If you have age recorded for a random selection of adults and the mean age is 18, something has gone wrong.
 If the mean age is -18, something has gone tragically wrong!
 - The standard deviation is hard to interpret precisely, but in a very rough sense, 2/3rds of the values should lie within 1 standard deviation of the mean.
-For example, consider `mpg2`.
-The mean is ~21 and the standard deviation is ~6, so roughly 2/3rds of the cars have `mpg2` between 15 and 27.
+For example, consider `mpg`.
+The mean is ~21 and the standard deviation is ~6, so roughly 2/3rds of the cars have `mpg` between 15 and 27.
 Does this seems reasonable?
-If the standard deviation is very high compared to the mean (e.g. if `mpg2`'s standard deviation was 50) or close to 0, that could indicate an issue.
+If the standard deviation is very high compared to the mean (e.g. if `mpg`'s standard deviation was 50) or close to 0, that could indicate an issue.
 - Are the max and min reasonable?
 If the minimum `LENGTH` was -9, that's problematic.
 Maybe -9 is the code for missing values?
 If the range of
   `LENGTH` is 14 to 2500, maybe the units differ?
 They measured in feet for some cars and inches for others?